Introduction To Excel: A Complete Guide

 Page Layout is used to describe the group of commands that control how a spreadsheet will appear when printed.
 The most popular commands are:

-If you take a look at the picture above, you will see that right at the bottom of the drop-down list is a ‘Custom Margins’ choice
+If you take a look at the picture above, you will see that right at the bottom of the drop-down list there is a ‘Custom Margins’ choice.

 If you click this, this pop-up box appears:

 Here you are able to adjust the margins to your exact requirements.
-You are also able to centre your image on the page here, either horizontally, vertically or both.
+You are also able to centre your image on the page, either horizontally, vertically or both.

 With your mouse you can then grab the margins and move them around.
-When you have got a hold of it, you will see a thin dotted line, wherever you let o of it, that is where the new margin will be.
+When you have got a hold of it, you will see a thin dotted line.
+Wherever you let go of it, that is where the new margin will be.
 If you make a mistake, just hit CLTRL Z to undo it.

 By default, Excel will print in the top left-hand corner of the page.
 If you want it to print elsewhere you need to tell it to do so.
 To centre it on the page click:

-When you have centred both, it will look similar to below.
+When you have centred both, it will look similar to the below.

 There are a wide variety of standard paper sizes to choose from when you click the ‘Size’ button and you also have the opportunity to set your own custom size.